TaylanUB/scheme-bytestructures/README.md

                              (+ 2 (bytestructure-offset bs))
                              uint8-v3))

-The pointer type behaves different: when referencing, it returns the bytevector to which it points; when setting, as mentioned in the section "Creating and initializing bytestructures conveniently," if it is given a bytevector, it will use the pointer of that bytevector,
+The pointer type behaves differently: when referencing, it returns the bytevector to which it points; when setting, as mentioned in the section "Creating and initializing bytestructures conveniently," if it is given a bytevector, it will use the pointer of that bytevector,